Baikonur Cosmodrome Site 31: R-7 launch site

-In 2005, it was reported that Site 31 was selected to receive significant upgrades to accommodate the larger, modernized Soyuz-2 rocket and to support an anticipated demand for flights to the International Space Station with the impending retirement of the Space Shuttle.
-These upgrades were completed between 2007 and 2008, and improvements included an overhauled fueling system, a modernized flight control bunker, and air-conditioning and communications systems to support payload integration.
-These updates enabled the resumption of launches from Site 31 in 2009, with Progress M-66 marking the first cargo mission that year, followed by Progress M-07M in 2010 and Progress M-15M in 2012.
-In 2012, piloted launches formally resumed with the successful liftoff of Soyuz TMA-06M, following the completion of further refurbishments.
-While Roscosmos had originally planned to upgrade Site 1 to support Soyuz-2 launches, that plan was eventually canceled.
+Site 31/6 was selected to receive upgrades to accommodate the larger, modernized Soyuz-2 rocket.
+This work was completed between 2007 and 2008, and included overhauling the fuelling system, building a modernized flight control bunker, and air-conditioning and communications systems to support payload integration.
+Launches from Site 31/6 resumed in 2009 with Progress M-66, followed by Progress M-07M in 2010 and Progress M-15M in 2012.
+In 2012, crewed launches resumed with the successful liftoff of Soyuz TMA-06M, following the completion of further upgrades.
+While Roscosmos had originally planned to upgrade Site 1/5 to support Soyuz-2 launches, that plan was eventually cancelled, leaving Site 31/6 as Russia's only operational crewed launch facility.